Leadership & History of FCCLA

 State associations and local chapters elect their own youth officers.
 State programs come under the supervision of family and consumer education staff.
 Chapter advisors are family and consumer science teachers.

-FCCLA has a national membership of nearly 230,000 young men and women.
+FCCLA has a national membership of over 160,000 young men and women.
 There are 53 state associations including the District of Columbia, Puerto Rico, and the Virgin Islands.
 There are 10,000 local chapters.

 Since its founding in 1945, FCCLA has involved over nine million youth.
 Former members are eligible to become members of Alumni & Associates.